leangjia/blender_docs/trunk/blender_docs/manual/addons/add_mesh/geodesic_domes.rst

 ================

 You can import your own mesh into Geodesic Domes for use within the script.
-This is limited to the Faces, Struts and Hubs menu's.
+This is limited to the Faces, Struts and Hubs menus.

 Faces